-These financial statements have been prepared in accordance with the Statement of Recommended Practice: Accounting for Further and Higher Education 2015 (the 2015 FE HE SORP), the College Accounts Direction for 2022 to 2023 and in accordance with Financial Reporting Standard 102 - "The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland" (FRS 102).
-The College is a public benefit entity and has therefore applied the relevant public benefit requirements of FRS 102.
+These financial statements have been prepared in accordance with the Statement of Recommended Practice: Accounting for Further and Higher Education 2015 (the 2015 FE HE SORP), the College Accounts Direction for 2018 to 2019 and in accordance with Financial Reporting Standard 102 - "The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland" (FRS 102).
+The College is a public benefit entity and has therefore applied the relevant public benefit requirements of

 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in applying the College's accounting policies and includes a level of rounding for accounts.
+It also requires management to exercise judgement in applying the College's accounting policies.